swayoleg/datapicker-tabs/README.md

 # DatepickerTabs

 A versatile date picker with day and month selection modes, multiple selection support, and various formatting options.
+<p>Great for booking systems!
+If users don't have a specific date in mind, they can easily pick a few different dates, a whole month, or even several months at once (with a maximum limit)</p>
 ![month-datepicker.png](month-datepicker.png)
 ![datepicker-date-with-tabs-fro-month.png](datepicker-date-with-tabs-fro-month.png)